-A bare skin newborn resting on your bare chest, isn’t just sharing affection.
+A bare skin newborn resting on your bare chest isn’t just sharing affection.
 The warm contact between baby and parent skin releases oxytocin, the love hormone, and transfers body heat and bacteria that can help your baby (and you!) be healthier and happier.
-But there are even more studied skin to skin benefits: It helps newborns adjust to life outside the womb, improves bonds long after birth, lowers stress levels (for both babies and parents), promotes breastfeeding, and even lessens crying.
-Still, how do you go about?
-How often?
+But there are even more studied skin to skin benefits: Skin to skin helps newborns adjust to life outside the womb, improves bonds long after birth, lowers stress levels (for both babies and parents), promotes breastfeeding, and even lessens crying.
+Still, how do you go skin to skin?
+And how often?
 It depends.
 Here’s what the science says.

-In fact, the American Academy of Pediatrics (AAP) recommends skin to skin occur between mom and baby as soon after birth as mom is awake and stable, and that it continue for an hour, with urgent procedures, tests, and check-ins (like the APGAR tests) being performed in this position, and any procedures that require separating mom and baby delayed until an hour of skin to skin and the first breastfeed has taken place.
+In fact, the AAP recommends skin to skin occur between mom and baby as soon after birth as mom is awake and stable, and that it continue for an hour, with urgent procedures, tests, and check-ins (like the APGAR tests) being performed in this position, and any procedures that require separating mom and baby delayed until an hour of skin to skin and the first breastfeed has taken place.

 A 2012 literature review of 34 randomized controlled trials of skin-to-skin reveals why the recommendation makes so much sense.
 Researchers found that the contact of flesh helped establish and sustain breastfeeding, maintain the baby’s body temperature, stabilize their blood sugar, shorten the time they spent crying, and in the case of premature babies, helped stabilize their heart rate, all with no other negative side effects.
 Newer research shows skin-to-skin may promote healthy brain development in babies and reduce the risk of postpartum depression in parents.

 There are a couple of key reasons skin to skin contact is considered so effective in boosting outcomes for new families.